[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Pubs in Aberdeen

-Aberdeen has pubs on every corner, which is unusual for Scotland.
+Aberdeen has pubs on every corner, which isn’t unusual for Scotland.
 What is unusual is that we went to a few of them.
 Being non-drinkers, pubs don’t hold a lot of appeal, but my brother promised us good food, so we happily went to Old Blackfriars pub.

 My fish and chips were delicious, and the steak and guiness pie my husband had made me jealous.
 My little guy didn’t understand why we would take him to a bar.
 He kept saying, “There are probably drunkards here.
 I don’t know why you brought me here!”
 No matter how many times we told him that pubs were restaurants in most parts of the world, he kept his incredulousness.